elastic/enterprise-search-sharepoint-server-connector/README.rst

 Sync user permissions
 =====================

 This functionality will sync any updates to the users and groups in the Sharepoint with Workplace.
-Run the `permission-sync` command to sync user permissions into Workplace Search.
+Run the 'permission-sync' command to sync user permissions into Workplace Search.

-Removing files deleted in Sharepoint Server from Enterprise Search
+Removing files deleted in SharePoint Server from Enterprise Search
 ==================================================================

 When items are deleted from SharePoint, a separate process is required to update Workplace Search accordingly.
-Run the `deletion-sync` command for deleting the records from Workplace Search.
+Run the 'deletion-sync' command for deleting the records from Workplace Search.

 Testing connectivity
 ====================

-You can check the connectivity with Sharepoint and Workplace Search server using.
+You can check the connectivity that the SharePoint server and Workplace Search server are using.

 Use the following command ::bash